oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

     ![](images/lab300/300_07_04_sprint20.png)

-# Edit the MySQL Microservice Code to Access the MySQL Data
+# Edit the MySQL Microservice Code to Access the MySQL Data and Push the Edits to the Cloud

 ### **STEP 8**: Designate Feature 4 is **In Progress**